-- After cleaning the air filter, you see a message telling you to clean or replace it - The air filter is torn or damaged
+- After cleaning the air filter, you see a message telling you to clean or replace it - · The air filter is torn or damaged

-You can replace the air filter while the projector is mounted on the wall or ceiling.
+You can replace the air filter while the projector is mounted to the ceiling, if necessary.
+The illustrations here show the projector placed on a table.